incoming-inc/ios-template-app/index.md

 with your application.
 To access the SDK distribution zip and obtain access to your project's control panel, contact your Incoming representative.

-Note: For instructions on how to integrate the iOS Today Extension widget, please refer to the documentation in the Incoming Push Video SDK widget add-on distribution zip

 # Integrate the Push Video SDK #

 The Incoming Push Video SDK can be used in a [new project](./new-project.html) by cloning the